microsoft/vscode-docs/blogs/2020/07/27/containers-edu.md

 ![Add Development Container Configuration Files command](15-add-config.png)

 Container configuration files are what’s needed to create and customize a development container.
-The list of [container definitions](https://github.com/microsoft/vscode-dev-containers/tree/master/containers/python-3) that appears are filtered based on the contents of your application, which in our case is a Python file.
+The list of [container definitions](https://github.com/microsoft/vscode-dev-containers/tree/master/containers/python-3) that appears is filtered based on the contents of your application, which in our case is a Python file.
 Let’s select **Python 3**:

 ![Select Python 3 config file in Command Palette](16-python-config.png)

 The Remote - Containers extension automatically adds a .devcontainer folder and two configuration files within it: `devcontainer.json` and a Dockerfile.

-The Dockerfile defines what should be inside the container, while `devcontainer.json` describes how VS Code should start it, and what to do after it connects.
 Let’s take a closer look at both files.

 #### devcontainer.json

 [`devcontainer.json`](https://code.visualstudio.com/docs/remote/containers#_creating-a-devcontainerjson-file) describes how VS Code should start our container and what to do after it connects.
-This file can be located under .devcontainer/devcontainer.json or stored directly as `.devcontainer.json` in the root of a project.
+This file can be located under `.devcontainer/devcontainer.json` or stored directly as `.devcontainer.json` in the root of a project.

 Here is a simple example of a `devcontainer.json`.
 It pulls a preconfigured Node image, automatically sets up port forwarding for port 3000, and will install the eslint extension when the container is created:

 ![Simple Node devcontainer.json](17-node-devcontainer.png)

 Here is an example of what a slightly more elaborate `devcontainer.json` looks like for our Python project.
-Note that it references a Dockerfile rather than an image directly using the `dockerfile` property, it installs the Python extension automatically, and it also establishes a set of container-specific settings once the container is created, such as linting:
+Note that it references a Dockerfile rather than an image directly using the `dockerfile` property.
+It also installs the Python extension automatically, and establishes a set of container-specific settings once the container is created, such as linting:

 ![More detailed Python devcontainer.json](18-python-devcontainer.png)